 Q: What are the locals like; do you mix mainly with other expats?

-A: I am so lucky to have made friends with the folks in my neighborhood.
+A: I am so lucky to have made friends with the folks in my neighbourhood.
 Once people find out that I'm American, they jump at the chance to practice their English and we become instant friends.
-Since my husband is from Turin, most of our friends are locals but we do have a few expat friends that we see quite often.
+Since my husband is from Turin, most of our friends are locals, but we do have a few expat friends that we see quite often.